Gear

 Some folks - especially musicians - like to know what equipment they are hearing.

-I play a 1996 Tacoma Papoose P-1, which provides fun mandolin-y, banjo-y, and ukelele-y sounds when playing with others, or doubles as a fun travel guitar.
-It's basically like playing a regular acoustic that is capoed on the 5th fret.
+I also play a 1996 Tacoma Papoose P-1, which provides fun 12-string-ish, mandolin-y, banjo-y, and ukelele-y sounds when playing with others, or doubles as a fun travel guitar.
+It's basically a small guitar that is capo-ed on the 5th fret.

-I also fiddle with Yamaha FG 410-12 string, a Yamaha piano, an Epiphone MM-50 mandolin, a Harmony banjo, a Hernandis classical guitar, a drumset, and various other noisemakers that my family and I use to stay entertained when we can peel ourselves away from Netflix.
+I also fiddle with Yamaha FG 410-12 string, a Yamaha upright piano, an Epiphone MM-50 mandolin, a Harmony banjo, a Hernandis classical guitar, and various other noisemakers.